-Climb to the top of the Milan Duomo cathedral
+Climb to the terraces of the Milan Duomo cathedral

 If you’ve ever considered going to Milan, you must have heard or seen pictures of the famous Duomo cathedral.
 The most popular attraction in Milan, it gathers thousands of people each month.